A McKay Correspondence in Positive Characteristic

 where $\OO_{\calZ}^\vee:=\mathbf{R}Hom(\OO_{\calZ},\OO_{Y\times U})$ denotes the dual of $\OO_{\calZ}$, where $-\otimes\rho_0:\calD(Y)\to\calD^G(Y)$ denotes the functor that attaches the trivial $G$-action, and where $K_U$ denotes the canonical sheaf of $U$.
 We refer to \cite[Section 3.1]{Ishii} for details, conventions, and notations.

 \begin{Theorem} Keeping assumptions and notations, $\Phi$ is fully faithful and $\Psi$ is a left adjoint of $\Phi$. \end{Theorem}

 \begin{proof} For $G$ is a very small subgroup of $\GL_2(\CC)$, this is \cite[Section 6]{IshiiCrelle} and \cite[Proposition 1.1 and Lemma 2.9]{IshiiUeda}.
-For $k$ algebraically closed of arbitrary characteristic and $G$ is a very small and finite subgroup of $\GL_{2}(k)$, this is \cite[Theorem 3.2]{Ishii}.
+For $k$ algebraically closed of arbitrary characteristic and $G$ a very small and finite subgroup of $\GL_{2}(k)$ of order prime to $p$, this is \cite[Theorem 3.2]{Ishii}.
 However, these proofs also work if $G$ is a very small, finite, and linearly reductive subgroup scheme of $\GL_{2,k}$. \end{proof}